 Fuzzy logic proved to be particularly useful for building an expert system based on logical dependent variables.
 It is especially suitable when inputs are expressed as linguistic statements.
 Due to its characteristics, fuzzy logic is widely used as a tool for enhancing scrum methodology.

-n (Sedehi and Martano, 2012) they introduced a new model based on fuzzy logic that is used to evaluate and monitor scrum projects.
+Sedehi and Martano (2012) introduced a new model based on fuzzy logic that is used to evaluate and monitor scrum projects.
 Their model has linguistic variables as inputs while output is the level of success of the (part of) scrum project.
-In (Kurian, 2011) created Sugeno based fuzzy model that should determine and react to changes in an agile process, such as product/software development process.
+Kurian (2011) created Sugeno based fuzzy model that should determine and react to changes in an agile process, such as product/software development process.
 Similar approach can be found in Lin et al. (2006), where they used Mamdani based model to register changes in the enterprise world.

 3. design of fuzzy expert system